 1. Eligibility MODERN SALON’s “the look all stars contest” (the “Contest”) is open only to salon professionals that: (a) live in the United States, (b) are at least 18 years old at the time of entry (Any entrant not meeting these requirements set forth in the previous sentence will be eliminated from the Contest.
 The determination of whether a salon professional meets the eligibility requirements will be made by the Administrator, in Administrator’s sole and absolute discretion.
 Full-time employees, officers and directors (and each of their immediate family members [i.e., parents, legal guardians, children, grandparents, grandchildren, spouses or siblings and their respective spouses]) and those living in their same households, whether or not legally related, of Bobit Business Media (the “Administrator”), MODERN SALON, The Look All Stars, Hairtalk (collectively, the “Sponsors”) and each of their respective parents, affiliates, subsidiaries and advertising and promotion agencies are not eligible to enter or win the Contest.
 By participating, entrants agree to be bound by these “Official Rules” and the decisions of the Judges (defined below), Administrator and/or the Sponsors, which are binding and final on matters relating to this Contest, including, without limitation, interpretation of the Official Rules.
 Void where prohibited by law.

-2. Entry Period.
-The Contest begins on 9:00 a.m.
+2. Entry Period The Contest begins on 9:00 a.m.
 Pacific Time (“PT”) on June 28, 2018 and all entries must be received by the Administrator on or before 11:59 p.m.
 PT on September 5, 2018, subject to extension by the Administrator, in its sole and absolute discretion (the “Entry Period”).

-3. How To Enter.
-The Look All Stars, Hairtalk and MODERN SALON is looking for your best stylist hack.
+3. How To Enter The Look All Stars, Hairtalk and MODERN SALON is looking for your best stylist hack.
 Post your best and hashtag #thelookallstarscontest on Facebook, Instagram or Twitter to enter Entrant’s profile must be set to be publicly visible.

 Any posts published from a private account will not be eligible.